MrSaints/www-jekyll.fyianlai.com/_posts/2012-01-03-google-chrome-minimum-font-size-issue.md

 ### But, there is a catch.

 The solution is simply a quick as I have already mentioned.
 By disabling the auto-adjustment of your website's font sizes you will [introduce another problem for users with accessibility needs](http://www.456bereastreet.com/archive/201011/beware_of_-webkit-text-size-adjustnone/).
 Your website's font-sizes will no longer _react_ (resize) when a user zooms in / out of your website.
 Indeed, if your website relies heavily on small font-sizes (not that you should) your users may not have any way to read your content (there will be a lot of squinting involved!).

 Is trading the accessibility for aesthetics worth it for your website?
 Well, it depends on the purpose of the website and its niche, after all, not everyone (myself included) will take advantage of the browser's zooming feature.

-Alternatively, you may manually alter the _"minimum_font_size"_ property in your [Chrome preferences](https://support.google.com/chrome/answer/95416?hl=en) to overwrite the minimum value.
+Alternatively, you may manually alter the `minimum_font_size` property in your [Chrome preferences](https://support.google.com/chrome/answer/95416?hl=en) to overwrite the minimum value.
 The new value however, will not be reflected to all your website's Chrome users.
 They will have to change the value themselves.

 ### Moving on...